gpchelkin/scdlbot/CONTRIBUTING.md

 ## One magic command

-Run `make test` to run everything we have!
+Run `nox` to run everything we have!

 ## Tests